 This argument is a red herring, and it is also factually wrong.

-Indeed, many people have campaigned to legalise polygamy and polyamory in Australia including several Islamic organisations, elements of the Greens, and various activist groups.
+Indeed, many people have campaigned to legalise polygamy and polyamory in Australia including several Muhammedan organisations, elements of the Greens, and various activist groups.
 Explicitly pro-polyamory floats have featured in the Sydney Mardi Gras on many occasions, including 2011, 2012, 2014 and 2015.

-9th July, 2012 – Turnbull goes on his favourite television program, the taxpayer-funded Q&A, and again parades his support for a state-imposed redefinition of marriage to include homosexuals, in contradiction of Liberal party policy.
+9th July, 2012 – Turnbull goes on his favourite television program, the taxpayer-funded Q&A, and again parades his support for a state-imposed redefinition of marriage to include homosexuals, in contradiction of Liberal Party policy.

 5th September, 2012 – In a speech at the University of WA on “Republican Virtues”, Turnbull criticizes his own party’s tactics in Question Time [Listen to an audio excerpt here].
 He also accuses his opponents in the 1999 republic referendum campaign (who were led by Tony Abbott and John Howard) of cynicism and trickery.